 Itching Relief: For immediate cooling relief, apply a mixture of 2 drops peppermint oil and 1 teaspoon carrier oil directly onto the allergy bumps or bites.

-LEMON ESSENTIAL OIL FOR ALLERGIES
+USING LEMON OIL FOR ALLERGIES

-Properties: Antihistamine, anti-inflammatory, decongestant, antibacterial
+How it helps: Antihistamine, anti-inflammatory, decongestant, antibacterial

 Another natural antihistamine and anti-inflammatory, this bright fresh oil has been shown to offer relief for not only seasonal allergies like hay fever, but also asthma attacks and post nasal drip.
 It eases the inflammation and reduces mucus build-up which can cause coughing and sinus infections.